-- To provide the project inspector and laboratory personnel with a graphic guide of the maximum dry densities at the corresponding moisture contents which are expected to be encountered on a project. - To check the compaction for an embankment as a results of a one step proctor using material taken from in-place and compacting it to an in-place density test from the same location.
+- Provide the project inspector and laboratory personnel with a graphic guide of the maximum dry densities at the corresponding moisture contents which are expected to be encountered on a project. - Check the compaction for an embankment as a result of a one-step Proctor using material taken from in-place and compacting it to an in-place density test from the same location.